alanhaugen/gameengine/README.md

 Methods/Functions and Classes/Structs start with uppercase, PascalCase.

+All files should be in lowercase for cross platform support.

 ## Architecture

 The engine is modular and has a core, consisting of components and platform specific code, and modules